HussainAther/philosophy/causality/metaphysics.md

 Many philosophers support this position, and, as such, there are four divisions within this position.

-We will suppose here that causality is a relation between variables and that these variables are single-case or repeatable according to the interpretation of causality in question.
-An interpretation of causality is mental if it views causality as a feature of an agent's epistemic state and physical if a feature of the world external to an agent.
-An interpretation is subjective if two agents with the same background knowledge can disagree as to causal relationships yet both be correct, and objective if causal relationships are not a matter of arbitrary choice.
+The first schism we discuss is that causality is a relation between variables that are single-case or repeatable according to the interpretation of causality in question.
+We interpret causality as a mental in nature given that causality is a feature of an agent's epistemic state and physical if it's a feature of the external world.
+We interpret it as subjective if two agents with the same relevant knowledge can disagree on a conclusion of the relationships with both positions correct, as though they were a matter of arbitrary choice.
+Otherwise we interpret it as objective.
+The subjective-objective schism raises issues between how different positions would be regarded as correct and what determines the subjective element or role subjectivity plays in these two different positions.

-The mechanistic account of causality aims to understand the physical processes that link cause and effect, interpreting causal statements as saying something about such processes.
+The second partition is the mechanistic account of causality - that physical processes link cause and effect.
+We interpret causal statements as giving information about these processes.
-Wesley Salmon and Phil Dowe are two influential proponents of this type of position.
-They argue that a causal process is one that transmits or possesses a conserved physical quantity, such as energy-mass, linear momentum or charge, from start (cause) to finish (effect).

-The mechanistic account is clearly a physical interpretation of causality, since it identifies causal relationships with physical processes.
-Such a notion of cause relates single cases, since only they are linked by physical processes, although causal regularities or laws may be induced from single-case causal connections.
-Causal mechanisms are understood
-objectively: if two agents disagree as to causal connections then at least one is wrong.
+Philosophers Wesley Salmon and Phil Dowe advocate this position as they argue causal processes transmit or have a conserved physical quantity to them.
+We may describe the relation between energy and mass (E = mc²) as causal relations from start (cause) to a finish (effect).
+One may argue against this position on the grounds that these relations in science have no specific direction one way or another and are symmetrical and not subject to causality.
+It does, however, relate single cases linked by physical processes even if we can induce causal regularities or laws from these connections in an objective manner.
+If two people disagree on the causal connections, one or both are wrong.

-The main limitation of this approach is its rather narrow applicability: most of our causal assertions are apparently unrelated to the physics of conserved quantities.
-While it may be possible that physical processes such as those along which quantities are conserved could suggest causal links to physicists, such pro- cesses are altogether too low-level to suggest causal relationships in economics, for instance.
-One could maintain that the economists' concept of causality is the same as that of physics and is reducible to physical processes but one would be forced to accept that the epistemology of such a concept is totally unrelated to its metaphysics.
-This is undesirable: if the grounds for knowledge of a causal connection have little to do with the nature of the causal connection as it is analyzed then one can argue that it cannot be the causal connection that we have knowledge of, but something else.
+This approach is difficult to apply.
+The physics of theseq quantities aren't determined by the causal relations themselves.
+The conservation of these physical quantities may suggest causal links to physicists, they aren't relevant in the fields that emerge from physics such as chemistry or engineering.
+This would lead one to believe the epistemology of the causal concepts are irreelvant to their metaphysics.
+If this were the case, the knowledge of a causal relationship would have little to do with the causal connection itself.